klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_getModifiedAccountsByNumber <a id="debug_getmodifiedaccountsbynumber"></a>

 Returns all accounts that have changed between the two blocks specified by their block numbers.
+If a block number is given, it returns accounts changed in the block.
 A change is defined as a difference in nonce, balance, code hash, or storage hash.